 Use this page as a worksheet to plan your schedule.
 Remember, your teachers will recommend your core courses, but you can still enter anticipated courses on this worksheet.
 You will receive your Official Course Registration form and a copy of your transcript in Homeroom.
-Teachers will apply course labels to your official registration form to register you for courses.
+Teachers will place course labels on your official registration form to register you for courses.
 You will also be able to get other course labels during lunch from each department.